Shockingly, only 7% of Aussie adults and 5% of kids meet the recommended intake of five serves per day.

 Add pumpkin, onion, potatoes, carrots, paprika, and cinnamon.

-Bring to a boiled, half cover and simmer until vegetables are soft.
+Bring to a boil, half cover and simmer until vegetables are soft.

 Let cool and puree until smooth

-Adjust seasoning if required and reheat over a low heat, stirring.
+Adjust seasoning if required and reheat over low heat, stirring.

 Serve topped with a garnish of choice